-That place key would have taken you to a search results page with a link on it for the place key 'C219'. the report page for 'Ano Engliano' (Nestor's Palace).
+That place key would have taken you to a search results page with a link on it for the place key 'C219' which is the report page for 'Ano Engliano' (Nestor's Palace).

 There is a general information section which gives you the exact latitude and longitude in decimal and DMS form.
 You are also given the location in Universal Transverse Mercator, and in What3Words form.